AlexanderMisyura/AlexanderMisyura.github.io/projects/socister.md

 ### Features:
  - user login/registration
  - user profile dashboard
- - managable categories:
+ - manageable categories:
-   - posts (can be public, private, visible by friends only.
-Users may add new, edit or delete existing own posts.)
+   - posts (can be public, private, visible only to friends.
+Users can add new, edit or delete existing own posts.)
-   - comments (when deleting marks comment as *Comment was deleted* if it has non-deleted replies, otherwise is entirely removed )
+   - comments (when deleting a comment, it is marked as *Comment was deleted* if it has non-deleted replies, otherwise it is completely deleted )
-   - bookmarks (save/delete posts in a separate list)
+   - bookmarks (save/delete posts to a separate list)
-   - friends (send/cancel your friend request, accept/reject someone else's request, remove user from friends list)
+   - friends (send/cancel own friend request, accept/reject someone else's request, remove a user from friends list)
  - post and comment likes (increase user rating)

 **Link to project:**